Research + Reform

 Sandler and colleagues (2008) explored differences in sexual offense rates in New York State before and after the implementation of state-wide SORN laws.
 This study involved analysing more than 170,000 recorded sexual offence arrests for the years 1986-2006, and found that the large majority of sex offence arrests (95%) were of first-time sex offenders.
 The authors concluded that SORN laws have not reduced sexual offending by first-time offenders and have also not impacted significantly on recidivism rates of convicted offenders (Sandler et al., 2008).

 Along with not being found to impact significantly on overall recidivism rates, SORN laws have been shown to have adverse impacts on offender re-integration factors, such as the ability to obtain housing, employment and prosocial supports, all of which have been shown to be significant risk factors for recidivism (Grossi, 2017).

 Biddington, M. (2017).
 Proposed travel restrictions for registered child sex offenders.
-Parliament of Australia, FlagPost – Parliamentary Library Blog, 19 June. https://www.aph.gov.au/About_Parliament/Parliamentary_Departments/Parliamentary_Library/FlagPost/2017/June/Proposed_travel_restrictions_for_registered_child_sex_offenders
+Parliament of Australia, FlagPost – Parliamentary Library Blog, 19 June.
+Retrieved from: https://www.aph.gov.au/About_Parliament/Parliamentary_Departments/Parliamentary_Library/FlagPost/2017/June/Proposed_travel_restrictions_for_registered_child_sex_offenders

 Bright, S., Roach, C., Barnaba, L., Walker, S., & Millsteed, M. (2021).
 Attrition of sexual offence incidents through the Victorian criminal justice system: 2021 update.
 Melbourne: Crime Statistics Agency.